Grumlen/Exercises-HTML-CSS/Dec16/Questionairre.md

 15. Can you target a single, specific element with a particular class?

-Yes, you would use tag.class assuming no other tags of the same type have that class.
+Yes, you would use TAG.CLASS assuming no other tags of the same type have that class.

 16. What is the difference between display:none and visibility:hidden?

-Display:none will simply ignore the element when generating the page, while visibility:hidden will not display the element but will still reserve space for it in the page layout.
+Display:none will simply ignore the element when generating the page, as though it does not exist, while visibility:hidden will not display the element but will still reserve space for it in the page layout.

 17. Does overflow: hidden create a new block formatting context?

-Yes.
+Yes, otherwise it would create issues with floated blocks.

 18. Is it possible to use percentages in border widths?